-Dr. David Samadi is an expert in the treatment of prostate cancer and is Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital.
+Dr. David Samadi is an expert in the treatment of prostate cancer, Chairman of Urology, and Chief of Robotic Surgery at Lenox Hill Hospital.

 He is one of the very few urologic surgeons in the United States trained in oncology, open, laparoscopic, and robotic surgery.

 Dr. Samadi is actively involved in training and proctoring urologists and prostate surgeons across the country and internationally.